skhoosh/candoor/README.md

 2. When the app says it's running, open your browser of choice and head to http://localhost:5000 to access Candoor.
 3. Alternatively,  enter the address stated after "wsgi starting up on" into your browser.

+Thanks for taking a look at Candoor.
+If you have any feedback you would like to give, or would like to stay informed about our project, please fill out our [interest form][https://docs.google.com/forms/d/e/1FAIpQLSd4ZxQMr6pJWh_TXU-yFns7t0eYT_vzWUOEFDEzvEGBum5qNw/viewform?vc=0&c=0&w=1&flr=0&usp=mail_form_link].

+Thank you :>